lockedata/user_hugo_template/README.md

   + write a new `myfile.html` from scratch and include it in the project `/layouts/partials`
 * then make sure that it is referenced in `index.html`

+### Deploy to Netlify
+1. Set up a "New site from Git" on Netlify using the new repository created in the previous steps
+2. Use the build command `hugo`
+3. Use the publish directory `public`